GOMC-WSU/MoSDeF-dihedral-fit/docs/getting_started/quick_start/fit_a_dihedral_with_Gaussian_and_write_all_files.rst

     zeroed_dihedrals = None

-Perform the dihedral fit using the Gaussian log file as the Quantum Mechanics (QM) engine and GOMC Molecular Mechanics (MM) engine, and write out all the files fit via the standard OPLS equation.
+Perform the dihedral fit using the Gaussian log file as the Quantum Mechanics (QM) engine and GOMC Molecular Mechanics (MM) engine, and write out all the viable dihedral fits via the standard OPLS equation.
 It also outputs the periodic dihedral format and the RB torsions format, which are analytically converted from the standard OPLS dihedral fit.